 Trusted delivery networks are physically secure, but therefore limited in scope.
 Secure VPNs keep you safe online.

-To return to our original definition, how “trusted” you consider any network should depend on what you know about it – and how likely it is to let you down.
+To return to the above original definition, how “trusted” you consider any network should depend on what you know about it – and how likely it is to let you down.